makrai/notes/poliak18-hypot-only-baselines-in-infer-starsem.md

   * In the Story Cloze task (Mostafazadeh+ 2016, 2017)
     * a model is presented with a short four-sentence narrative and asked to complete it by choosing one of two suggested sentences
-    * Schwartz+ (2017b) achieved SOTA performance by ignoring the narrative and training a linear classifier with features related to the writing style of the two potential endings
+    * Schwartz+ (2017b): SOTA performance by ignoring the narrative and training a linear classifier with features related to the writing style of the two potential endings
     * features focusing on sentence length, sentiment, and negation are sufficient for achieving high accuracy on this dataset (Schwartz+ 2017a; Cai+ 2017; Bugert+ 2017)